lazydiv/platform-microsvc-act/README.md

 ## Deployment

 Follow the setup instructions to deploy the application to your Kubernetes cluster.
+Ensure that all services are running correctly by checking the status of pods and services in Kubernetes.

 ## Usage

+### Accessing Services

 1. Access the services through the Kubernetes ingress.
+Configure the ingress to expose the necessary services.

+### Monitoring

 2. Monitor RabbitMQ queues for inter-service communication.
+Use RabbitMQ management UI or command-line tools to check the status of queues and messages.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License